Long Expressive Memory for Sequence Modeling: Discussion

 It is natural to ask why LEM performs so well.
 A part of the answer lies in the mitigation of the exploding and vanishing gradients problem.
-Proofs for gradient bounds \eqref{eq:gbd},\eqref{eq:glbo} reveal a key role played by the smallness of the hyperparameter $\Dt$.
-We observe from {\bf SM} \Tref{tab:hyperparameters_rounded} that small values of $\Dt$ might be needed for problems with long-term dependencies.
-The smallest values are necessary for the Eigenworms experiment, with input sequences of length $18$K. An ablation study, presented in {\bf SM} \fref{fig:eworms_abl}, shows that $\Dt$ needs to be quite small for this very long sequence task.
-On the other hand, no fine tuning of the hyperparameter $\Dt$ is necessary for tasks such as language modeling and speech recognition, which do not necessarily possess long-term dependencies, and a default value of $\Dt =1$ yielded very good performance.
+Proofs for gradient bounds \eqref{eq:gbd},\eqref{eq:glbo} reveal a key role played by the hyperparameter $\Dt$.
+We observe from {\bf SM} \Tref{tab:hyperparameters_rounded} that small values of $\Dt$ might be needed for problems with very long-term dependencies, such as the EigenWorms dataset.
+On the other hand, no tuning of the hyperparameter $\Dt$ is necessary for several tasks such as language modeling, keyword spotting and dynamical systems prediction and a default value of $\Dt =1$ yielded very good performance.
+The role and choice of the hyperparameter $\Dt$ is investigated extensively in {\bf SM}\S\ref{app:dt}.
 However, mitigation of exploding and vanishing gradients problem alone does not explain high expressivity of LEM.
 In this context, we proved that LEMs can approximate a very large class of multiscale dynamical systems.
-In fact, as detailed in {\bf SM}\S\ref{app:hmm}, one can show that LEMs can emulate the well-known \emph{Heterogeneous Multiscale Method} (HMMs) (see \citet{Kuhn_book} and references therein), for approximating ODEs with several time-scales.
 Moreover, we provide experimental evidence in {\bf SM}\S\ref{app:ms} to observe that LEM not only expresses a range of scales, as it is designed to do, but also these scales contribute proportionately to the resulting multiscale dynamics.
+Furthermore, empirical results presented in {\bf SM}\S\ref{app:ms} show that this ability to represent multiple scales correlates with the high accuracy of LEM.
 We believe that this combination of gradient stable dynamics, specific model structure, and its multiscale resolution can explain the observed performance of LEM.

 We conclude with a comparison of LEM and the widely-used gradient-based LSTM model.
-In addition to having exactly the same number of parameters for the same number of hidden units, our experiments show that LEMs are better than LSTMs on expressive tasks such as speech recognition and language modeling, while providing significantly better performance on long-term dependencies.
+In addition to having exactly the same number of parameters for the same number of hidden units, our experiments show that LEMs are better than LSTMs on expressive tasks such as keyword spotting and language modeling, while also providing significantly better performance on long-term dependencies.
 This robustness of the performance of LEM with respect to sequence length paves the way for its application to learning many different sequential data sets where competing models might not perform satisfactorily.